JimScadden/disk-preparation/README.md

 # Disk Preparation

-Partition Debian disks with PXE and shell script instead of complex preseed partman templates.
+Partition Debian disks with PXE and shell script(s) instead of complex preseed partman templates.

 Advanced partitioning of Debian boxes with preseed templates can be a challange. `disk-preparation` makes it easy to bypass, simplify or extend the built-in templates by writing shell script(s) to prepare and partition your disks.
-It is possible to completly disable `partman` in the Debian installer.
+It is possible to completely disable `partman` in the Debian installer.

 This package is like a three stage rocket: